 At this time, we own two single-family units and have plans to buy one or two more.
 That’s how much we believe in real estate.

-2 Options for Investing in Real Estate Without Becoming a Landlord
+3) Invest in Real Estate Without Becoming a Landlord

 To make the most of your retirement funds, be sure to invest at least enough to meet your company match.
 That is free money that can potentially have a big impact on your future nest egg.
 Additionally, experts generally suggest you save at least 10% to 15% of your annual income in tax-advantaged retirement accounts (like a 401(k), IRA, etc.).